ansys/pysherlock/README.rst

 Project Overview
 ----------------
-Provide a description of your PyAnsys Python library.
+The PySherlock library provides access to Sherlock's functions via a set of Python APIs.

 Installation